BarnabasSzabolcs/pyquasargui/README.md

-# Python Vue Quasar GUI
+# QuasarGUI
-A user-friendly package for making Python HTML-GUI desktop apps, without ever needing to touch JavaScript.
+A user-friendly package for making awesome-looking desktop apps in Python.

 ## Usage: